top of page

 Introduction

-Following initial discussion with the client iit was decided to allow for a single storey modern extension to the rear to allow for an extended kitchen and create a really exceptional open plan area for the family to use.
+Following initial discussion with the client and planning appraisal it was decided to allow for a single storey modern house extension to the rear to allow for an extended kitchen and create a really exceptional open plan area for the family to use.
 The two-storey side extension follows the vernacular of the main unit and adds a new bedroom at first floor and extends the lounge at ground floor.
 The garage conversion adds yet another bedroom this has added value to the property by just the permission alone.

 Site and Surroundings